The State Library of Victoria

 Architectus and Schmidt Hammer Lassen

-Specified by Architectus & Schmidt Hammer Lassen Architects, Kvadrat Soft Cells were installed on the ceiling at the State Library of Victoria covering a total of 267m2 in the following areas; the Swanston Street Foyer, Ian Potter Queen’s Hall and Isabella Fraser Room.
+Specified by Architectus & Schmidt Hammer Lassen Architects, Soft Cells panels by Kvadrat Acoustics were installed on the ceiling at the State Library of Victoria covering a total of 267m2 in the following areas; the Swanston Street Foyer, Ian Potter Queen’s Hall and Isabella Fraser Room.

-Kvadrat Mi Casa textile was upholstered onto Broadline panels and as a result achieved a class A sound absorption and a 0.95 NRC rating.
+Kvadrat Mi Casa textile was upholstered onto Soft Cells Broadline panels and as a result achieved a class A sound absorption and a 0.95 NRC rating.

 State Library Victoria (SLV) opened in February 1856 as a place of learning and discovery for all Victorians.
 It is Australia’s oldest public library, and the fourth most-visited library in the world.
 Since its opening, the SLV has grown to span an entire city block and to evolve to meet the changing needs of the community.
 It was recently refurbished by Architectus in collaboration with Danish firm Schmidt Hammer Lassen Architects as part of the library’s ambitious Vision 2020 project.
 This transformation renewed the library’s heritage spaces, created new spaces for children, teenagers and events, and provided additional public space for visitors, researchers and students.